cossssmin/alter.email/README.md

 Shows your _approximate_ HTML input _and_ output file sizes, updated as-you-type.

-When you're getting close to [Gmail's clipping limit](https://github.com/hteumeuleu/email-bugs/issues/41), it'll show a warning icon linked to a GitHub issue that discusses this in detail.
+When you're close to [Gmail's clipping limit](https://github.com/hteumeuleu/email-bugs/issues/41), it'll show a warning icon linked to a GitHub issue that discusses this in detail.

 ####